nguyen41v/SCL-Project-Documentation/Sprint Retrospective Meeting.md

 **4. What should we do differently next time?**

 Divide up tasks more quantitatively and set deadlines.
 Instead of vaguely saying "think of questions" the task should be more of "post two questions before Monday".
+Communication can be improved by being simultaenously more suggestive and assertive.
+In cases like how we tried to set a date to visit them, we can suggest a few dates to visit them instead of giving them a solid date.

 **5. What have we yet to figure out (about team dynamics)?**